Kosovo police fire teargas in anti-government protest

 They also want the government to announce clear plans for the future of the country’s wealthiest mine, which is claimed also by Serbia.

-Around 10,000 people ended a protest at 1600 local time (10 a.m.
-ET) but dozens continued to throw stones at the government building and attacked police, injuring 20 officers.
+Around 10,000 people ended a protest at 1600 local time (1500 GMT) but dozens continued to throw stones at the government building and attacked police, injuring 20 officers.

 Police said they had arrested 22 protesters.